mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 - Main deck contain 20 cards
 - Not a generic toolbox deck
 - Not a Xyz focused archetype
+- No any Egyptian-God monsters
 - No any non-support Trap cards
-- Not use any Egyptian God cards
+- No any Pendulum-related cards
 - Can search or summon from deck
 - Preferably has backrow removal
 - Preferably has draw power support